truzo/tomango-2018/site/content/blog/deferred-loading.md

 What can be done about this you ask?
 As with most internet optimisations, there are a plethora of ways to speed up your website and there’s always room for improvement.
 To paraphrase a certain Mr da Vinci “The quest for a faster website is never finished, only abandoned!”
 So, let’s get stuck in:

-One very simple improvement you can make is to load all the JavaScript at the bottom of the document just before the <code class="language-markup">&lt;/body&gt;</code> tag.
+One very simple improvement you can make is to load all the JavaScript at the bottom of the document just before the `</body>` tag.
 For a static website, just drag your script elements down the page.
 Within WordPress, this can be done using the [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script) function and setting the *$in_footer* value.
 For example:

 ```php
 <?php